 Residential Roof Repair Services In Orlando And Central Florida

 At some point in the lifetime of your home, you will need a roof repair.
-Here in Florida, there are a lot of threats to the integrity of the roof that protects your home and family from the elements.
+Here in Florida, there are a lot of threats to the integrity of the roof that protects your home and family from the elements, including storm damage and aging shingles.
 If any of these things may have damaged your roof, it’s best to have a professional roofer take a look.
 Without professional training, you may not spot subtle problems that require repairs or are causing a leak.
 We will inspect your roof for free and give you an honest estimate for any repairs needed.
 Call West Orange Roofing today at (407) 656-8920 to ask questions, get references from past clients, or schedule a free estimate today.

 Winds reaching speeds over 45 mph can damage your roof.
 The surface of your roof isn’t hit evenly by high winds.
 They tend to have the most impact on areas where the materials are already loose.
 On shingle roofs, high winds can create a suction effect and “lift” the shingles up, which loosens the nails that are holding them down.
 That, in turn, breaks the seal between the layers.
 Other areas susceptible to damage are the corners, edges, ridgeline, and flashing.

 High winds often carry debris that can damage your roof, as well.
 Anything that breaks the surface that seals your roof can lead to water infiltration.
 That can cause rot in your structure and damage to your ceilings.
 Failing to get a timely roof repair could result in leaks into the rooms of your home.

 The highest wind speeds you’ll experience come with hurricanes.
 The leading cause of property damage from a hurricane is these high winds.
 When they hit your roof, they can break the seal that keeps you safe from the heavy rains that will also come.
 Sometimes there’s also hail.
 That’s another threat to your roof, especially if roofing materials have already been loosened by the strong winds.